jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cybersecurity-trends-2022/index.md

 Vulnerable dependencies that go unchecked create the risk of suffering supply chain attacks.
-According to [research by the Ponemon institute](https://www.ibm.com/security/data-breach), in 2022 the cost of such a compromise is $4.35M on average globally.
+According to [research by the Ponemon institute](https://www.ibm.com/security/data-breach), in 2022 the cost of such a compromise is $4.46M on average globally (surpassing that of data breaches attributed to attacks of all categories).

 ### Exploitation and misconfiguration abuse in the cloud